learn-co-curriculum/phase-3-active-record-migrations/README.md

 == 20210716095220 CreateArtists: migrated (0.0009s) ===========================
 ```

-When we run this command, a few of things will happen:
+When we run this command, a few things will happen:

 - Active Record will create a new database file, if one doesn't already exist,
   based on the configuration in the `database.yml` file